 The monochromator slit width setting is an important variable in the set-up of a stopped-flow experiment.
-Typically these values lie in the range 0.25 to 2 mm.
-A suitable value will depend on numerous factors, the most important factors being the type of signal being measured and the stability of the reagents to photochemical degradation (photo-bleaching).
+For the SX20-LED system the monochromator will typically be used to measure emitted light in a fluorescence experiment.
+A suitable value will depend on numerous factors, the most important factors being the type of signal being measured and the sesired bandwidth.
 The entrance and exit slit widths are normally set to identical values.